aka: Bond One Liners

 Lily: Gandhi?Buffy: (beat) Well, you know, if he was really pissed off.

 - Near the end of the two-part series premiere, in a dark nightclub, about to be killed by a vampire, Buffy shouts out "But there's one thing you forgot about...
 SUNRISE!" and throws a microphone stand through a nearby closed window.
-As the vampire cringes in anticipation of his death, then realizes it's just a yellow light outside shining through the window, she explains "...It's in a couple hours, moron" and beheads the vampire.
+As the vampire cringes in anticipation of his death, then realizes it's just a yellow light outside shining through the window, she explains "...It's in about nine hours, moron" and stakes the vampire from behind.
 How fun.

 - In the Season 1 finale, Buffy knocks Giles out to keep him from facing death in her place - she then tells Ms. Calendar: "When he comes to, tell him...I don't know, think of something cool and tell him I said it."